Siddharth-Bokil/pwn.college.siddharth/linuxLuminarium/15sillyShenanigans.md

         cat $flag
 fi
 ```
-Then I ran `challenge/victim` to get the flag.
+Then I ran `/challenge/victim` to get the flag.

 ## What I learnt
+Input into the terminal can be read by any program with the correct permissions.

 ## References
 No references used.